debezium/debezium/README.md

 Look for references to the types defined in `io.debezium.connector.postgresql.DecoderDifferences` to find these tests.

 ### Running tests of the Postgres connector against an external database, e.g. Amazon RDS
+Please note if you want to test against a *non-RDS* cluster, this test requires `<your user>` to be a superuser with not only `replication` but permissions to login to `all` databases in `pg_hba.conf`.
+It also requires `postgis` packages to be available on the target server for some of the tests to pass.

     $ mvn clean install -pl debezium-connector-postgres -Pwal2json-decoder \
          -Ddocker.skip.build=true -Ddocker.skip.run=true -Dpostgres.host=<your PG host> \